Once you enter the world of Belgian beer with hundreds of specialist beers to try, how can you narrow down your list of must-try beers?

 Hats off to American Mark Zable for discovering yet another way to serve beer.
 His solution to this ever-perplexing problem?
 Just deep fry it.
 Zable launched his great invention at a food fair in Texas in 2010.
 His recipe calls for beer to be trapped inside a casing of salty, pretzel-like dough.
-The dough is then fried for around 20 seconds, short enough for the alcohol in the beer not to cook off.
-The beer inside has been reported as being Guinness or Texas’s own Shiner Bock, and the ravioli-like parcels of beer are now even available frozen by mail order.
+The dough then fries for around 20 seconds, short enough for the alcohol in the beer not to cook off.
+The beer inside is Guinness or Texas’s own Shiner Bock, and the ravioli-like parcels of beer are now even available by mail order.

 The National Brewing Library

 Britain’s National Brewing Library is housed at Oxford Brookes University in Headington, Oxford.
 The impressive English-language archive is largely comprised of books permanently loaned by the Institute of Brewing & Distilling and back-copies of brewing journals, but also included are company publications and numerous scientific texts.
 A separate collection is dedicated to books donated by the estate of the late Michael Jackson.
 It includes some 1,500 titles Michael acquired during his career as a beer writer, plus copies of his own works, along with notebooks and other information gathered over 40 years of beer writing.
-Researchers are advised to make an appointment to visit.
+Researchers should make an appointment for a visit.